Jonathan Golden, Ph.D.

 Dr. Golden specializes in mood disorders (depression, dysthymic disorder); anxiety disorders (acute stress, generalized anxiety, panic disorders, social anxiety, specific phobias, post-traumatic stress); stress management and burnout; bereavement and complicated grief; life transition and adjustment disorders; issues related to self-esteem and guilt; issues related to personal/spiritual growth.
 Dr. Golden also uses a good bit of mindfulness training and meditative work in his therapy, as needed or helpful.

 Dr. Golden also specializes in issues unique to clergy self-care and healthy functioning.
-He also contracts with Ministry Development Services in the psychological assessment of clergy candidates for the Western North Carolina and South Carolina Annual Conferences of the United Methodist Church.
+He also contracts with Ministry Development Services in the psychological assessment of clergy candidates for the Western North Carolina Conference and the South Carolina Conference of the United Methodist Church.

 Dr. Golden is also the author or THE PASTOR'S PERSONA: Self-Awareness, Self-Care, and the Psychology of the Pastor's Role, available on both the Apple iBook Store and for Amazon Kindle.
 Click the links below for access.